 - Disclosures pursuant to a court order.

-For additional, less frequently occurring, circumstances under which patient authorization is not needed for the use or disclosure of PHI, see UW-104 “Uses and Disclosures of PHI Not Requiring Patient Authorization”.
+For additional, less frequently occurring circumstances under which patient authorization is not needed for the use or disclosure of protected health information, see UW-104 “Uses and Disclosures of PHI Not Requiring Patient Authorization.”

-- Authorization required.
-Patient written authorization is required to use or disclose PHI in circumstances including, but not limited to:
+- Authorization Required.
+Patient written authorization is required to use or disclose protected health information in circumstances including, but not limited to:

-- When the patient requests the use or disclosure, other than to him/her self.
+- When the patient requests the use or disclosure, other than to themself.

 - For most marketing purposes.
 See UW-109 “Uses and Disclosures for Marketing” for additional information.

 - For a number of disclosures to the patient’s employer including pre-employment or continuing employment determinations, and Family and Medical Leave Act.
-(However, authorization is not required to release PHI for Workers’ Compensation purposes.)
+(However, authorization is not required to release protected health information for Workers’ Compensation purposes.)

 - For use or disclosure of psychotherapy notes, except when the use or disclosure is specifically permitted by law.